FarmData2/FarmData2/components/README.md

     - check all `data-cy` elements exist and have right values for default props.
       - look at `<template>` to see what needs to be tested.
-      - check that all of the `data-cy` elements `exist` / `have.text` / `have.value` (as appropriate)
+      - check that each of the `data-cy` elements `exist`.
-      - if using a sub-component it is sufficient to check that the the sub-component if present.
+      - typically done on one test.
+    - Check all required pros and default values for optional props:
-      - This test should check all of the required props and the default values of the optional props.
+      - This test should check values for all required props and default values of all optional props.
-      - e.g. `label`, `required`
+        - e.g. `label`, `required`, `showValidityStyling`
-      - `showValidityStyling` should be checked if a sub-component is used that handles it.
+      - use `have.class` / `have.text` / `have.value` on elements
+        - If component uses other components, check sub-component elements as necessary.
+      - can usually be done in one test.
-    - check all optional `props` are handled correctly
+    - check that non-default `prop` values are handled correctly
       - Set each prop to a non-default value and check for its effect.
+      - use `have.class` / `have.text` / `have.value` on elements
+        - If component uses other components, check sub-component elements as necessary.
-        - can often be combined into a single test.
+      - can often be done in one test.
-      - If using a sub-component (e.g. `SelectorBase`, `NumericInput`) then
-        - Check sub-component elements to ensure that props are passed through.
-    - check that all content loaded via API calls is actually loaded.
+    - check that all content loaded via API on creation is loaded correctly.
       - e.g. crops or fields vs greenhouses in LocationSelector.

   - check styling (`*.styling.comp.cy.js`)